 Many dog parents have now turned to natural remedies such as herbs, essential oils, and so on to deal with the problem of dog anxiety.

 This page looks at how some natural remedies can be used to alleviate and lessen the symptoms of an anxiety attack in dogs.
 These remedies include the use of herbs, homeopathic remedies, essential oils, and more.
 Some effective natural remedy products are also recommended.
 If your dog shows unwanted behaviors brought on by anxiety, read on...

 Herbs are excellent in calming nervous dogs suffering from anxiety.

 Herbs are mild and non-addictive, and they do not cause drowsiness after use!
 Even better, some nervous-calming herbs are nutritious tonics, providing additional support to our dogs' nervous system.

 There are several nerve-calming herbs that can be used on dogs, and they can also be used in combination for synergistic effects.
-Below are some herbs that are commonly used to "calm the beast" inside an overly-excited, anxious, or aggressive dog:
+Below are some herbs that are commonly used to "calm the beast" inside an overly-excited, anxious, stressed or aggressive dog: